loopbackio/loopback-next/docs/site/Model.md

 }
 ```

+## Model Discovery

+LoopBack can automatically create model definitions by discovering the schema of
+your database.
+See [Discovering models](Discovering-models.md) for more details
+and a list of connectors supporting model discovery.

 ## Using the Juggler Bridge

 To define a model for use with the juggler bridge, extend your classes from